skymen-drudesk/pmmidev/README.md

 by default if .env does not exist and the production environment is assumed if a global environment variable is not set to say otherwise.

-You can add you own custom modules to be built with your local install by adding making your .env file look something like this:
+You can add you own custom modules to be built with your local install by making your .env file look something like this:

 ```bash